Caracalla1081/surfs_up/README.md

 In order to help boster my cause to gain his trust in investing in my shop, I must run analysis on a weather data set that W. Avy has provided me, for the very island I plan on building my shop on.

-###Analysis Results of Weather between June and December
+###Analysis Results of Weathercomparison of June and December